BrandonCorey/js_139/study_guide.md

 ## IFFEs ##
 An immediately invoked function expression is a function that can be defined and invoked simulataneously using specific syntax
 - Can wrap functions in parenthesis and pass an argument immediately following the definition
-- Can use IFFEs to create private scope
+- Can use IFFEs to create private scope and private data
+  - Can be used to generate an object with fewer lines of code

+### Private Scope ###

 ```javascript
 // Using IIFE to create a function that immediately invokes and returns another function
 const print = (() => {